mingruixia/MDD_ConnectomeGradient/README.md

 ## Demo
 We strongly suggest reading the manual for each toolbox for detailed instructions on how to use them.
 Here, we provide a brief description of the data analysis in our paper.

-### Data preprocessing
-We used SeeCAT and SPM to perform resting-state fMRI data preprocessing.
-SeeCAT is a GUI-based toolbox for resting-state fMRI data preprocessing, functional connectivity analysis, voxel-based degree calculation, and statistical analyses.
-1. Arrange image files to have the same structure in the demo folder (FunImg for initial Nifti files).
-2. After installing SeeCAT and SPM in MATLAB, call the SeeCAT data preprocessing module by typing SeeCAT_PrepfMRI in the MATLAB command window.
-3. Locate the data path and start folder, select preprocess steps and click the run button in the GUI.
-4. The final output of preprocessed fMRI data in our analysis is stored in FunImgARWSDCFB (A for slice timing, R for realigning, W for normalization, S for smooth, D for detrending, C for covariate regression, F for filtering, and B for scrubbing).

 ## Gradient analysis
 This part was primarily carried out using our custom script for MATLAB with some functions fulfilled by MICA diffusion_map_embedding (https://github.com/MICA-MNI/micaopen/tree/master/diffusion_map_embedding) and ComBatHarmonization (https://github.com/Jfortin1/ComBatHarmonization).
 Please see the comments in Script.m for details.
 The analysis details include:
 1. Downsample preprocessed fMRI data to a 4-mm isotropic resolution.
 The input for this step is the preprocessed fMRI data in the folder FunImgARWSDCFB